 Here, we’re highlighting the SUV/crossovers in seven market classes, along with a single minivan, that the experts at the auto-industry research firm Vincentric have determined deliver the lowest five-year ownership expenses.
 We’re featuring the cheapest-to-own cars, pickup trucks, and hybrid and electric vehicles in separate posts.
 Vincentric’s breakdowns of ownership costs for all makes and models are included with the full range of new-vehicle pricing data posted online at NADAguides.com.

-Here’s the eight cheapest-to-own SUV/crossovers and minivans for 2017, based on Vincentric’s annual Lowest Cost To Own In America awards:
+We're featuring the eight cheapest-to-own SUV/crossovers and minivans on the market, based on Vincentric’s latest annual Lowest Cost To Own In America awards.